+Eftychia snickered behind her hand.
 Their group stopped in front of the grand doors to the Magistrates’ Offices.
-“We really must go, Chia,” Ochoa said.
+“We really must go, Chia,” Eresh said.

 “I wouldn’t mind if that one stuck,” Leandros called after her.

 Eftychia turned and danced backward, grinning at him.
-It’s not right, but I’m getting closer!”
+“Still not right, but I’m getting closer!”

-“She’s a strange one,” Ochoa said in an undertone.
+“She’s a strange one,” Eresh said in an undertone.
 “Not quite right in the head, but smarter than she seems.
 She’ll be good to have with us.”

-Ochoa nodded.
+Eresh nodded.
 “Wait until you see her fight.
-She’s a bit childish, at times, but don’t worry.
+She’s a bit childish at times, but don’t worry.
 It’s worth putting up with.”

 “I wasn’t worried,” Leandros said.
 He watched Eftychia disappear into the crowd.
-High above her head was a wide window, through which the dark silhouette of Unity’s prison and the barracks beside it were visible on the clean horizon of the Island’s edge.
+High above her head was a wide window, through which the dark silhouette of Unity’s barracks were visible on the clean horizon of the Island’s edge.

 Leandros turned back toward the Magistrates’ Offices, feeling a surge of confidence.
 Their team was now complete, and one undesirable new member aside, Leandros felt good about it.
 It was a competent group, capable of getting his uncle back.
 He’d been getting along better with the Magistrates since their first meeting, too.
 Dare he say it, he thought he might even be growing on them.

 Finally, he was getting the hang of this.